rtc-io/rtc-quickconnect/README.md

 just be aware that we use this for our testing so it may go up and down a little.
 If you need something more stable, why not consider deploying an instance of the switchboard yourself - it's pretty easy :)

+## Handling Peer Disconnection

+Since version `0.11` the following events are also emitted by quickconnect
+objects:

+- `peer:disconnect`
+- `%label%:close` where `%label%` is the label of the channel you provided in a `createDataChannel` call.

+Basically the `peer:disconnect` can be used as a more accurate version of the `peer:leave` message.
+While the `peer:leave` event triggers when the background signaller disconnects, the `peer:disconnect` event is trigger when the actual WebRTC peer connection is closed.

+At present (due to limited browser support for handling peer close events and the like) this is implemented by creating a heartbeat data channel which sends messages on a regular basis between the peers.
+When these messages are stopped being received the connection is considered closed.

 ## Reference